Freedom Rock Painter Reacts to Cedar Falls Vandalism

 The Black Hawk County Freedom Rock was vandalized with black spray paint Friday night.
 On this Memorial Day, the man who painted it responded beautifully.

-Ray "Bubba" Sorensen II is painting a Freedom Rock in every county in Iowa, including one in Cedar Rapids, and will eventually paint one in each of the 50 states.
+Ray "Bubba" Sorensen II is painting a Freedom Rock in every county in Iowa and will eventually paint one in each of the 50 states.

 Friday night, just after Sorensen had finished repainting the original Freedom Rock in Menlo, Iowa, the mural he painted in Cedar Falls was vandalized.
 This is the tribute Sorensen painted in Black Hawk County.